-Getting cornered, brushed across and touched in small alleys, doorways or office rooms can be very irritating and threatening, especially if these lecherous acts are followed by hungry lewd looks and comments.
-Consensual interaction between two people such as friendly relations or flirting with each other is labelled as healthy and acceptable, but when a person feels intimidated, offended and humiliated because of unwelcome sexual advances it can be termed as sexual harassment.
+Getting cornered, brushed across, and touched in small alleys, doorways or office rooms can be very irritating and threatening, especially if these lecherous acts are followed by hungry lewd looks and comments.
+Consensual interaction between two people such as friendly relations or flirting with each other is labeled as healthy and acceptable, but when a person feels intimidated, offended, and humiliated because of unwelcome sexual advances it can be termed as sexual harassment.

 What is sexual harassment?

 - Uninvited and unsolicited sexual behavior whether it is verbal, physical or written online, or on paper can be very offensive to the harassed and is definitely against the law.